Here are some things to remember when it comes to the adoption process.

 Logically . . .

-During the adoption process you will need to know what your rights are.
+During the adoption process, you will need to know what your rights are.
 You will want to know how your medical bills will get paid.
-You may want to know if you are able to spend any time with your child before the adoptive parents see him/her.
-You will need to make the decision of whether or not you want to use an adoption agency or a private adoption attorney.
+You may want to know if you can spend any time with your child before the adoptive parents see him/her.
+You will need to decide whether or not you want to use an adoption agency or a private adoption attorney.
 Do you want an open, semi-open, or closed adoption?
 You will need to know the difference between all three.

 The more questions you ask, the more informed you will be.
 No question is trivial.
 A good place to start is the internet.
 There are plenty of websites (like this one!) that can help you with questions that you may not have thought about.
 Use those websites as references, not as a “bible.”
 There is no one correct way to come up with a placement plan.
 You need a plan that works for you, your child, and the adoptive parents.
 Keep in mind, all adoption placements are unique.

-Trust your instincts, use all the resources you can.
+Trust your instincts, use all the resources you can with the adoption process.
 The love you have for your child will also guide the choices you make.
 That love doesn’t end just because you are placing your child for adoption.